Philip2809/neato-brainslug/serial.md

 Booting Main Image
 ```

-If it just was sleeping or not fullt shut down.
+If it just was sleeping or not fully shut down.
 ```
 ARCHES Board (04.0x90c973a5)